AanZee/conventions/naming/labels/README.md

 - notifications.idle-message-text -> Your session has expired because you were longer than %time% inactive.
 Please renew your selection.
 - login.password-label -> Your password

-## Categorize labels used in different components in ‘general’
+## Categorize labels used in different components in ‘global’

 Examples:

-- general.edit-action -> Edit
+- global.edit-action -> Edit
-- general.optional-lowercase -> optional
+- global.optional-lowercase -> optional

 ## Labels containing ‘exact translations’ should contain only the exact words and end with the type of capitalization